-Most of us like some colorful flowers in the landscape.
-Something cheerful to welcome us as we look out the window with the morning cup of coffee, or something welcoming as we come home from the daily grind.
-Gardeners and landscape folks call this “color.”
+Most of us enjoy color in our life, including colorful flowers in the landscape.
+Something cheerful to greet us as we look out the window with the morning cup of coffee, or something welcome us home from the daily grind.
+Gardeners and landscape folks (members of the Green Industry) call this “color.”
 Lucky for us, “color” in the Southwest is a year round thing, especially if we use some annuals.

 Styles in annuals have fashion swings, just like hemlines.
 One year petunias predominate, another year marigolds are the masters.
 It can be fun to try the latest and greatest, but tried and true are good too.
 With our extreme gardening climate, I advocate bet-hedging.
 Try some of the newbies, but have a few tried-and-true in case the new kid fails.

 Moss roses are not roses nor moss, but small creeping annuals with gorgeous bright flowers.
 There is a wide variety of color and flower size available, but the consensus opinion is the less hybridized, the better they do in our climate.

 Gaillardia, also called blanket flower, blooms through the summer months.
 Originally from prairie areas, it does best in improved garden soils or in containers.